 FPC Cable Soldering

-This next part is what separates the men from the boys.
 So we have a 24-pin FPC connector with contacts for the power/charge LED’s, power switches, and control buttons.
 We need a way to connect that to the Pi.
-Here is my solution.
+Here is one solution.

 So far I have the right side controls (circle, triangle, square, x) along with start and select soldered in place.
 The 5v LED power wire soldered up is also soldered up and the ground wire for the green power LED is going to be soldered to GND along with all the other GND wires.
 The LED’s can be powered directly by 5v because there are resistors already on the original PSP board (it’s like Sony knew I would want to do this)